Speak EV to Me: Basics of an Electric Car and EV Terms

 If you’re considering an electric car, you might need to assess what kind of EV best suits your lifestyle.
 Currently, automakers produce Battery Electric Vehicles (BEVs), Hybrid Electric Vehicles (HEVs), Plug-in Hybrid Electric Vehicles (PHEVs), and Fuel Cell Electric Vehicles (FCEVs).
 BEVs are what most people think of when they imagine a contemporary EV, like a Tesla Model 3.
 Those vehicles employ battery-stored electricity to drive motors without the assistance of an internal combustion engine (ICE).

 HEVs and PHEVs use a hybrid ICE application to bridge the gap between a BEV and a conventional ICE vehicle.
-However, a PHEV can typically drive with EV-only propulsion.
+However, many PHEVs can typically drive with EV-only propulsion, while HEVs operate using a more conventional application.
 The Department of Transportation says that an HEV uses an inseparable combination of ICE and electricity to be fuel efficient.
 Finally, the EV term “FCEV” refers to a vehicle using electrochemical processes to convert hydrogen and drive electric motors.

 Do electric cars use a lot of electricity?